 The History of Science Department is one of the world’s leading institutions for producing the next generation of professional historians of science through a course of study that lays a broad foundation for teaching and research.
 Our unique, interdisciplinary program expands on the typical Euro-centric focus for a more global examination that includes perspectives from Chinese, African, Latin American, and indigenous people’s history.

-Graduate students are encouraged to engage with the department’s Collection of Historical Scientific Instruments, which is one of the largest and richest university collections in the world.
+You will engage with the department’s Collection of Historical Scientific Instruments, one of the largest and richest university collections in the world.
 These objects represent a broad range of periods and scientific disciplines, including astronomy, navigation, horology, surveying, geology, calculating, physics, biology, medicine, psychology, electricity, and communication.
-Many departmental courses have a component that uses the collections and students may participate in the curating of special exhibitions; several of our recent PhD graduates have gone on to careers in museum work.

 Master of Arts (AM)

 The department offers admission to a very few select students seeking the free-standing AM degree.
 External applicants for the degree may be considered on a case-by-case basis; it is expected they will be in full-time residence.
 Students who have been accepted to pursue an AM include advanced degree candidates at foreign universities and students with a PhD in another field, from Harvard or elsewhere.
 To pursue advanced work in the field, it is desirable to have some preliminary training in the natural or social sciences and in history.